AdaCore/gnatcoverage/tools/gnatcov/doctemp/source_coverage.rst

   gnatcov coverage --level=<criterion> --annotate=<format>
                    --scos=<LI files> ... <traces>

-The following sections now describe the :ref:`available report formats
+The :ref:`sunits` section later in this chapter provides guidelines and tools to help constructing the relevant argument of :option:`--scos`.
+Prior to this, the coming sections now describe the :ref:`available report formats
-<sreport-formats>`, then provide more details regarding the supported coverage
+<sreport-formats>`, then provide more details regarding :ref:`scov-stmt`,
-criteria and on the way to :ref:`specify the source units of interest
-<sunits>` together with their coverage obligations.
+:ref:`scov-dc`, and :ref:`scov-mcdc`.

 .. _sreport-formats: